22 Different Types of Beetles in the UK

 6. Sulfur Beetle

-The sulfur beetle (Cteniopus sulphureus) can grow up to 10 millimeters in length and is bright yellow in color.
+The sulfur beetle (Cteniopus sulphureus) can grow up to 10 millimeters long and is bright yellow.

 The bright yellow coloration of sulfur beetles makes them simple to notice on the flowers they feed upon.